spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/security/security-assurance/dedicated-compliance/POAM-Deviation-Request-Procedure.html.md

 If approved, the ISSO will notify all involved parties via the GitLab issue with any additional instructions (like updating scanners).

 ### SLAs
-- 2 business days for internal technical review
+- 2 business days for internal security technical review
 - 2 business days for internal compliance review
 - Between 1-30 days for AO review (timeline depending on AO)